meetyg/docker-images/fluentd/README.md

 # fluentd (td-agent) Docker image
-An image based on Ubuntu 14.04, containing fluentd.
+An image based on Debian Jessie 8.3, containing fluentd.
 **td-agent** is a stable distribution package of fluentd.